- Microsoft Defender Vulnerability Management

 Fill out the form, including what you are requesting remediation for, applicable device groups, priority, due date, and optional notes.

-- If you choose the "attention required" remediation option, selecting a due date will not be available since there is no specific action.
+- If you choose the "attention required" remediation option, selecting a due date won't be available since there's no specific action.

 Select Submit request.
 Submitting a remediation request creates a remediation activity item within vulnerability management, which can be used for monitoring the remediation progress for this recommendation.
-This will not trigger a remediation or apply any changes to devices.
+This won't trigger a remediation or apply any changes to devices.

 Notify your IT Administrator about the new request and have them log into Intune to approve or reject the request and start a package deployment.If you want to check how the ticket shows up in Intune, See Use Intune to remediate vulnerabilities identified by Microsoft Defender for Endpoint for details.

 Go to the Remediation page to view the status of your remediation request.